Hinh Ly, MA, PhD

 Ly, Hinh, PhD - Virus-host interactions, antiviral and vaccine developments

-Dr. Ly’s laboratory focuses on understanding the virus-host interactions in the replication and pathogenesis of zoonotic viral pathogens (arenaviruses such as Lassa virus, coronaviruses such as SARS-CoV-2, and influenza viruses), and developing novel preventative and treatment measures, utilizing small animal models.
-The current research projects in the Ly laboratory have revealed novel mechanisms by which arenaviruses suppress host innate immunity to promote viral replication and cause severe and lethal infections.
+Dr. Ly’s laboratory focuses on understanding virus-host interactions in the replication and pathogenesis of zoonotic viral pathogens (arenaviruses such as Lassa virus, coronaviruses such as SARS-CoV-2, and influenza viruses) and developing novel preventative and treatment measures.
+The current research projects in the Ly laboratory have revealed novel mechanisms by which arenaviruses and SARS-CoV-2 suppress host innate immunity to promote viral replication and cause severe and lethal infections.
 The Ly laboratory also develops novel, safe, and effective viral vectors and vaccines against various human and animal pathogens.
-They have collaborated with other investigators to test the protective efficacy of some of the new antivirals and vaccines that they have developed in animal models, such as mice, guinea pigs, chickens, turkeys, swine, and other food production and comparative animal models of human diseases.
-Dr. Ly and his laboratory provide exceptional training for undergraduate (BS), graduate (MS, PhD), and professional (DVM, DVM-PhD) students interested in basic and translational research in viral replication, pathogenesis, and antiviral and vaccine developments.
+They have successfully used various animal models, such as mice, guinea pigs, chickens, turkeys, swine, etc. to evaluate the protective efficacy of some of the new antivirals and vaccines against different communicable diseases.

 Dr. Ly serves as Director of the Graduate Program in Comparative & Molecular Biosciences and as a coordinator of a flagship graduate course for the NIH T32 training program in Comparative Pathology and Medicine in the College of Veterinary Medicine.